 Model Setup - Buildings¶

-When working within umi, you will probably be most concerned with your project’s buildings.
-In umi, a building massing is represented by a single volume modeled as a “boundary representation” or “brep”.
+Buildings are one of the key elements of an UMI project, used by most modules.
+In UMI, buildings are represented as building massings, i.e. outer envelopes including facades, roofs and external floors.
+In Rhino, a building is represented by a single volume modeled as a “boundary representation” or “brep”.
 A brep in Rhino can be generated by a variety of means, such as the extrusion of polylines and curves, or the repeated application of Boolean operations (such as union or intersection).
 If a building contains multiple occupied volumes, these should all be part of a single brep.
 However, additional exterior components (like shading devices) should not be modeled as part of the building - these objects should be placed on separate context layers.
-For a brep to be an acceptable building massing it has to fulfill the following conditions:
+For a brep to be an acceptable building massing, it has to fulfill the following conditions:

 - The brep needs to be “airtight”.